Medicine Overview of Phylobid Tablet

 How to use Phylobid Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Phylobid 300mg Tablet with food.
+Phylobid 300mg Tablet is to be taken with food.

 How Phylobid Tablet works

-Phylobid 300mg tablet works by relaxing the muscles in the walls of the airways.
+Phylobid 300mg tablet is a bronchodilator.
+It works by relaxing the muscles of the airways.
 This opens the airways and makes breathing easier.

 In Depth Information on Phylobid Tablet